sheyabernstein/MMM-pihole-stats/README.md

 | `updateInterval`         | `600000`                       | Time in ms to wait until updating                                                                                                   |
 | `retryDelay`             | `30000`                        | Time in ms to wait before retry                                                                                                     |
 | `floatingPoints`         | `2`                            | Format floating point numbers to decimal points, e.g. `2` to format to 5.55.
 Setting this to `0` will show unlimited decimal points |

+## Notes

+- Feb 28, 2024 update: This module needs no external packages anymore.
+- Feb 27, 2024 update: This module now requires `npm install` when installing.
+- Sep 27, 2020 update: Configuring the Pi-hole server to allow CORS is no longer needed.